HALFpipe/HALFpipe/README.rst

                -  ``No`` Continue

             #. ``Specify the variables to add to the model`` For all variables that are selected here, the model will output a main effect, controlling for all other variables selected by treating them as covariates of no interest.
 Anything not selected at this stage will be left entirely out of the model.
+All selected variables will be demeaned before being added to the model.
+Categorical variables are first dummy-coded, meaning  it is also possible to have string values for categorical variables.

                -  ``Listwise deletion`` Will remove subjects with a missing value from analysis entirely.
-               -  ``Mean substitution`` For continuous variables, will impute the average of all subjects with a valid observation for this variable.
+               -  ``Mean substitution`` For both continuous and categorical variables, will impute the average of all subjects with a valid observation for this variable.
+Since variables  are first demeaned, and categorical variables are dummy-coded, this means a value of '0' will be used for missing data in the group-level design matrix.

-            #. ``Specify additional contrasts for categorical variables?`` Contrasts for the mean across all subjects, and for all variables will be generated automatically.
+            #. ``Specify additional contrasts for categorical variables?`` For each variable, for the mean across all subjects, one contrast will be generated.
+This means that by default, there is only an omnibus F-test for categorical variables with more than two levels.
 If you would like to output additional contrasts between particular groups, this should be specified here.

                -  ``Yes``